Beliavsky/Fortran-code-on-GitHub/README.md

 [NWChem](https://github.com/nwchemgit/nwchem): Open Source High-Performance Computational Chemistry

+[OpenMolcas](https://github.com/Molcas/OpenMolcas): quantum chemistry software package developed by scientists and intended to be used by scientists.
+It includes programs to apply many different electronic structure methods to chemical systems, but its key feature is the multiconfigurational approach, with methods like CASSCF and CASPT2.

 [Optados](https://github.com/optados-developers/optados): calculates core-electron and low-loss electron energy loss spectra (EELS) and optical spectra along with total-, projected- and joint-density of electronic states (DOS) from single-particle eigenenergies and dipole transition coefficients.

 [PROGRESS](https://github.com/lanl/qmd-progress): Parallel, Rapid O(N) and Graph-based Recursive Electronic Structure Solver, from lanl